aws/aws-sdk-java-v2/README.md

 #### Sign up for AWS ####

-Before you begin, you need an AWS account.
+Before you begin working with AWS, you need an AWS account.
 Please see the [Sign Up for AWS][docs-signup] section of the developer guide for information about how to create an AWS account and retrieve your AWS credentials.